spring-projects/spring-integration-samples/basic/jms/README.md

 * **GatewayDemo** uses the *DemoBean* service, which will echo the response and upper-casing it.
 * **ChannelAdapterDemo** will simply echo the response

+There are also test cases that exercise both demos; utilizing Spring 3.0 profiles to route the output to a QueueChannel instead of stdout.